 Communications & Advocacy Coordinator

 Stephanie Kramer has an international profile and significant experience in external communications, international relations and project management.
-Her work revolves around the effective communication of all EBC work to the general public and EU institutions, the development and coordination of various projects and initiatives, including campaigns and workshops, as well as the coordination of the EBC advocacy efforts.
+Her work revolves around the effective communication of all EBC work to the general public and EU institutions, the development and coordination of various projects and initiatives (including campaigns and workshops) as well as the coordination of the EBC advocacy efforts.

 Stephanie holds an LLM in International Law from the University of Edinburgh, and a BA in International Relations & Diplomacy from Schiller International University.
-She has previous communications, external relations and project management experience from internships at the United Nations and private sector organisations.
-Stephanie has lived and worked in 12 countries around the world, including the United States, the Netherlands, Thailand and Chile.
+She has previous communications, external relations and project management experience at the United Nations and private sector organisations.
+Stephanie has lived and worked in 12 countries around the world, including the United States, Thailand, Egypt and Chile.

 Public Health and Policy, Research Project Manager